katcipis/sophia/notes/books/idea-factory.md

 be doing it anyway even if they where not being paid to do so.

-It is interesting to meditate of the difference of motivations of the management and the researchers, yet in the end bot wanted the same end, to create something unique and change human life forever (nothing has done that as well as ubiquitous communication).
+It is interesting to meditate of the difference of motivations of the management and the researchers, yet in the end both wanted the same end, to create something unique and change human life forever (nothing has done that as well as ubiquitous communication).